HomeGymAdvice.comUpdated April 2026

 ## Budget Option: BodyPower BLACK Olympic Bar

-The bar uses standard sleeve bushings (not bearings), which means the sleeves rotate adequately for compound lifts but are not designed for Olympic weightlifting movements where the bar needs to spin freely in your hands.
-For squats, deadlifts, bench press, and rows — which is what 95% of home gym users actually do — bushings are perfectly fine.
+What you get: The bar uses standard sleeve bushings (not bearings), which means the sleeves rotate adequately for compound lifts.
+For squats, deadlifts, bench press, and rows — which is what 95% of home gym users actually do — bushings are perfectly adequate.
+The sleeves rotate smoothly enough, and reliability is excellent.

 Knurling is moderate: enough grip for most training without being skin-stripping.
-The black steel shaft with chrome sleeves is a straightforward finish that holds up to normal gym conditions.
+The aggressive knurling stays consistent through sweat and use.
+The black steel shaft with chrome sleeves is a straightforward finish that holds up to normal garage gym conditions.
+Over time, the sleeves will oxidise slightly (chrome shows water spots), but this is cosmetic only.

-Best for: Beginners getting their first barbell, anyone on a budget, or anyone who wants to prove the habit before investing in higher-end equipment.
+Best for: Beginners getting their first barbell, anyone on a tight budget, anyone who wants to prove the habit before investing in higher-end equipment, anyone who expects this to be their only bar indefinitely.

-Not for: Olympic weightlifting (clean and jerk, snatch), competitive powerlifting, or anyone who trains daily and wants a bar that lasts 10+ years without issue.
+Not for: Olympic weightlifting (clean and jerk, snatch), competitive powerlifting, daily training with heavy loads (150kg+), or anyone who trains for hours daily and wants zero friction in the sleeves.

 ---

 The Mirafit M3 is a different class of bar.
-The key differences are:
+If you're serious about barbell training and want equipment that won't become a limitation, this is the bar.
+The key differences from budget bars:

 Knurling.
-Aggressive dual knurling that actually grips during heavy sets.
-Budget bars have lighter knurling that slips as hands get sweaty.
-The M3's knurling is consistent and sharp without being uncomfortable.
+Aggressive dual knurling (pattern on the sleeves matches the shaft knurling) that actually grips during heavy sets.
+Budget bars have lighter knurling that can slip as your hands get sweaty during sets of 8-10.
+The M3's knurling is consistent, sharp without being uncomfortable, and designed to grip under fatigue.

 ---